hemilabs/heminetwork/e2e/monitor/README.md

 **NOTE:** The `--remove-orphans` flag should remove other containers not defined in the docker compose file.
 This is mainly here to help ensure you start with a clean environment.
-It can be ommited.
+It can be omitted.

 from this directory:
 ```